 Thornton’s career encompasses design, implementation, management, and monitoring and evaluation of a broad range of programme activities, including: women's political participation; quantitative and qualitative research; political party development; parliamentary outreach and oversight; campaign and political finance reform; technical electoral analysis and advocacy for electoral reform; and multiparty parliamentary and candidate debates.

 Before joining NDI, Thornton worked as a consultant for the Democracy and Governance unit at the United States Agency for International Development (USAID) in Phnom Penh, Cambodia and as a survey researcher in Serbia and Kosovo.
 She also worked for women’s health and political advocacy organizations in Thailand and the United States.
 Her academic background includes degrees, course work, publications and research in international history and development, comparative government and political science, and gender issues.
-Thornton studied also DPhil in Political Science at St. Antony’s College at Oxford University.
+Thornton earned her master’s degree from Princeton University in public and international affairs.